sustech-topology/TopCap/feature_analysis/README.md

   - STFT for time-frequency representation.
   - MFCC for capturing the spectral properties of audio.
 - **Visualization:** Each notebook includes plots and charts to help interpret the extracted features.
+- **Quantification:** Use logistic classification to quantify the features.

 ## Requirements